Shfloop/BRISC-16/README.md

   Each register has an input bus connected to the write back stage and two output buses connected into 74hct574 at the decode stage for input into the alu.

   -  `Data Registers` r0-r7
-  -  `Address Registers` r8-r14 - can be decremented or incremented by push and pop.
+  -  `Address Registers` r8-r15 - can be decremented or incremented by push and pop.
-  -  `Program Counter` r15 - sepereated from the other registers to allow for write back during the alu stage and for simultaneous fetch and memory operation.
+  -  `Program Counter` 16 bit ,seperated from other registers, and only affected by jump instructions.
       -  during fetch to instruction memory, the program counter is directly connected to instruction memory until a banked load/store happens where the bank offset = 1, then the fetch is stalled 1 cycle and nop inserted

 ## Alu